Nick Chapman

 Work Highlights

-Acting for a major local authority in an arbitration brought against its former insurance brokers.
-The claim – valued at more than $300 million – alleged that the brokers had breached various contractual and tortious duties by obtaining an inadequate type of insurance cover.
+Acting for a major local authority in an arbitration brought against its former insurance broker.
+The claim - valued at more than $300 million - alleged that the broker had breached various contractual and tortious duties by obtaining an inadequate type of insurance cover.

 Acting for the Fire Service in a successful appeal to the Supreme Court questioning the legality of insurance arrangements that sought to minimise a levy that would otherwise be payable under the Fire Service Act 1975.